ela-compil/BACnet/Docs/README.txt

 			device Id.
 Can be usefull to set recipients list in notification class objects without using Yabe Ip endpoint.

+		2.5.13 AlarmByGetEventInformation
+			Two services to get the alarm list : GetAlarmSummary or GetEventInformation.
+			GetAlarmSummary is deprecated since 2012, so it's not the default behaviour for Yabe.
+Trys to set this option to false with old devices if needed.

 3. TECHNICAL

 	3.1 MULTIPLE UDP CLIENTS ON SAME IP